aichaghanam/Stock-Management-Application-Java-Swing/README.md

 ## Description

-This application is a stock management system developed in Java with a Swing graphical user interface and a layered architecture based on the DAO (Data Access Object) pattern.
+This application is a stock management system developed in Java using a Swing graphical user interface and a layered architecture based on the DAO (Data Access Object) pattern.

-It allows management of products, stock movements, operation history, and report generation using JasperReports.
-Data is stored in a MySQL database.
+It allows users to manage products, stock movements, operation history, and generate reports using JasperReports.
+All data is stored in a MySQL database.

 ---

 ## Project Objectives

 - Practice object-oriented programming in Java
-- Implement the DAO architecture pattern
+- Implement the DAO architectural pattern
 - Connect a Java application to a MySQL database using JDBC
-- Generate reports using JasperReports
+- Generate professional reports using JasperReports
 - Design a complete graphical user interface with Java Swing

 ---